Nokia hits new low as Moody's cuts rating

 "Moody's believes that the structural challenges facing Nokia's mobile phones segment may not be easy to address, such as the market share gains recorded by makers of very low-end phones or new phone promotions by Chinese carriers," the U.S. ratings agency said.

-Nokia quickly defended its financial position, saying it had gross cash balances of 9.8 billion euros ($12.8 billion) and a net cash position of 4.9 billion euros as of March 31.
+Nokia quickly defended its financial position, saying it had gross cash balances of 9.8 billion euros and a net cash position of 4.9 billion euros as of March 31.

 "Nokia will continue to increase its focus on lowering the company's cost structure, improving cash flow and maintaining a strong financial position," Timo Ihamuotila, Nokia's chief financial officer, said in a statement.